duyilemi/terraform-aws/README.md

-# Configuration management of AWS web application infrastructure
+# Configuration and state management of AWS web application infrastructure/stacks